fcrepo-exts/fcrepo-vagrant/README.md

 The triplestore indexer has been configured to NOT include any `Prefer` headers.
 The production default is to limit the triples to be indexed by omitting `ldp:contains` triples.

 The reindexing service has been configured to bind to the host, `0.0.0.0`, instead of the default `localhost`.
 This allows the reindexing service to be accessible from outside of the Vagrant VM, i.e. from the host machine.
 See [camel-jetty documentation](http://camel.apache.org/jetty.html), search for: "Usage of localhost".

+### Hawtio

+Hawtio is a pluggable management console for Java stuff which supports any kind of JVM, any kind of container (Tomcat, Jetty, Wildfly, Karaf, etc), and any kind of Java technology and middleware.
+It has a Camel plugin, that allows you to gain insight into your running Camel applications.

 ## Support